marlonmikami/personal/notes/commonplace.md

 I want to learn to play the guitar and sing with the remainder of this year.

 I want to learn to fall asleep quickly

+"It took me almost two decades to figure out even half of this on my own.
+I was tortured as a child.
+Tortured by my classmates' constant bullying and my parents' apathy and abuse.
+Tortured by the relationships and opportunities I missed out on because of fear and trauma.
+When I went off to college, I isolated myself to prevent that pain from going on any longer.
+After I graduated, I realized that I had wasted those four years.
+I've now been in the workforce for over three years.
+Only this year was I able to actually find happiness by accepting that I had a troubled childhood which made navigating early adulthood a near impossible task.
+Finally I realized that I shouldn't be leaving my apartment to make friends and have relationships.
+I should be leaving my apartment because it's what I want to do.
+That's when I finally felt joy in being around others, rather than the terror I had felt my entire life.
+Like Sisyphus, I accepted my boulder for what it was.
+And I felt pride in carrying such a massive boulder up so far."